mbgoodma2/dc-v/README.md

-# SimpleAutomation-BGP
+# cougar-poc
-This is a simple demo of using Automation to provision BGP
+Setting up a PoC with BGP, EVPN, and VXLAN